Ellen Crozier: Storylines

 Following the resignation of Senior Charge Nurse Jaki Manu (Nancy Brunning).
 Ellen was recruited by clinic director Michael McKenna following a recommendation by friend and former colleague Grace Kwan (Lynette Forday).
 Prior to her interview, Marj (Elizabeth McRae) identified Ellen as a bronze medal swimmer from the 1978 Commonwealth Games.
 Due to her experience in high dependency nursing and four years in management roles at Central, Ellen was offered the higher role of Director of Nursing.

 Always running late, the clinic staff soon piece together more of Ellen’s home life with her having a 13 year old daughter Minnie (Katrina Devine), and an anaesthetist husband of 6 years Johnny (Stelios Yiakmis).
 Ellen encouraged Johnny to join the on-call anaesthetist roster for the new High Dependency Unit.
 Conflict soon arose when Minnie developed an infatuation with Nick Harrison and Johnny’s first patient, Alex McKenna, ended up in a coma.
 Ellen’s friendship with Grace was tested when patients of a historic drug trial that was supervised by Grace and Minnie had been enrolled in, were found to have developed epilepsy; and then Grace discovered Johnny had a secret second family including an 8 year old daughter.
 Whilst Johnny initially admitted to being the father, he lied about how long he had known of the girl.
 Once Ellen discovered that Johnny was having a long term affair with the girl’s mother, she called an end to her marriage resulting in Minnie acting out.
 Ellen took up smoking and accidentally burned down their home.
 Whilst Ellen moved into Sam Aleni’s (Rene Naufahu) share house, Minnie and Johnny moved into the Harrison’s home whilst Jenny was overseas.
 Ellen tried to play Cupid with housemates Sam and Rebecca (Luisa Burgess), however this backfired and resulted in Rebecca moving out of the house.
 By the end of the year Johnny was in a relationship with Jenny, and Ellen and Johnny both vied for Minnie to live with them.
 Ellen was able to use her share of the insurance money to buy the share house from Carrie Burton and convert the shed into a sleepout for Minnie.

-The arrival of Ellen's estranged sister Carla in 1995 to work as a nurse at the clinic didn’t help Ellen’s domestic life.
-Ellen dated Bernie Leach (Timothy Bartlett) but ended up returning to Johnny for a short lived affair.
-Ellen revealed to Minnie that she was a product of rape and she was devastated when Carla tried to murder her after being sectioned.
-Ellen started to date David Kearney (Peter Elliott) but Ellen misinterpreted the arrival of his wife and fled.
-The two reunited in Fiji where Ellen confessed she was pregnant.